amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

   - [`Desktop/CMakeLists.txt`](https://github.com/jasp-stats/jasp-desktop/blob/v0.16.2/Desktop/CMakeLists.txt)
 - The third part, **Installation and Packing**, mocks the install process, deploys the project and prepares the it for the creation of the [WIX Installer](https://wixtoolset.org) or an [App Bundle](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/BundleTypes/BundleTypes.html) on macOS.

 If you know the basic of CMake, you can see that nothing mysterious is happening in those `CMakeLists.txt` files; except maybe how some of those dependencies have been handled.
-There, I have utilized the [`cmake-generator-expressions`](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html) to link the appropriate libraries based on what's available where on different systems and/or different configurations.
+There, I have utilized the [`cmake-generator-expressions`](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html) to link the appropriate libraries based on what is available where on different systems and/or different configurations.
 E.g., you can see below that `$<$<BOOL:${USE_CONAN}>:jsoncpp::jsoncpp>` instructs CMake to use `jsoncpp::jsoncpp` target if Conan has been used, i.e., on Windows and macOS; however, on Linux where we rely on system libraries, we use PkgConfig's variables to access the header files, and link to libraries, `$<$<PLATFORM_ID:Linux>:${_PKGCONFIG_LIB_JSONCPP_INCLUDEDIR}>`.

 ```cmake
 target_include_directories(